 Comments: Created by Stan Lee and Steve Ditko.

-Since she had a human name and human relatives, that implies to me that Linda Brown was from human ancestry, so it seems possible that she could have been mutated into her mermaid form.
+Since she had a human name and human relatives, that implies to me that Linda Brown was from human ancestry, so it seems possible that she could have somehow been mutated into her mermaid form.

-(Or she was just adopted by them and given that name - Madison Carter
+(Or she was just adopted by them and given that name - Madison Carter)

 Perhaps there was once a mad scientist-type (similar to Dr. Hydro and Captain Omen) who thought that mankind's only hope for survival was to return to the sea, so he recruited some like-minded followers and mutated them into sea-dwelling mer-people (hmm...maybe there's a story there, somewhere).